 Grants & Fellowships

 The International Center for Not-for-Profit Law is announcing a call for proposals to ensure that women human rights defenders can freely operate in online spaces.
 This initiative is part of a broader strategy to respond to online gender-based violence and smear campaigns against women human rights defenders, including organizations working in defense of women’s rights.
 ICNL is inviting proposals (1) to raise public awareness about the restricting effect of online gender-based violence on fundamental freedoms and/or (2) to identify collective strategies for developing counter-narratives and mechanisms to protect women human rights defenders against attacks moving forward.
-Grant amounts are not fixed, but successful grant applications may range from $10,000 to $25,000 to applicants from selected countries in the Global South (see full list of eligible countries the full call).
+Among other topics, we welcome proposals that address these issues in the context of the COVID-19 pandemic.
+Successful grant applications may range from $10,000 to $25,000 to applicants from selected countries in the Global South (see full list of eligible countries the full call).
 For more information and application instructions, click here.

 ICNL is pleased to invite proposals for subgrants as part of its “Protecting Civic Space through Civil Society Engagement with FATF” program.
 ICNL aims to support national-level engagement and innovative information exchange and advocacy by CSOs in four countries – two in anglophone West Africa, and two in francophone West Africa – to promote and protect the fundamental rights of association and assembly at various key stages of the FATF evaluation process.
 To achieve these program goals, ICNL will provide small grants and technical assistance to grantees as needed.
 For more information and application instructions, click here.